-Head of government: Prime Minister Mihai Tudose (since June 2017)
+Head of government: Prime Minister Viorica Dancila (since January 2018)

 Political uncertainty remains an issue

 Romania has shown robust GDP growth rates over the last couple of years, mainly driven by surging domestic demand.
-In 2016 economic growth increased 4.8%, mainly due to robust 7.5% growth in private consumption, helped by VAT reductions, low interest rates, rising wages and decreasing unemployment.
+In 2017 economic growth increased almost 7%, mainly due to robust 10% growth in private consumption, helped by low interest rates, rising wages and decreasing unemployment.

 The Romanian banking sector has continued its trend of substantial improvement in 2016, with rising capital adequacy ratios and decreasing non-performing loans.
 However, the sector is still subject to elevated credit risk due to foreign exchange mismatches and low credit growth.

-The budget deficit increased in 2016 due to the VAT reduction and the expansion of public spending in the run-up to the November 2016 general election.
-In 2017 and 2018 the deficit is expected to increase further due to the continuation of expansive fiscal policies.
+The budget deficit increased in 2016 and 2017 due to a VAT reduction and the expansion of public spending in the run-up to the November 2016 general election.
+In 2018 and in 2019 the deficit is expected to increase further due to the continuation of expansive fiscal policies.
 This leaves the government budget more dependent on a positive economic outlook, and there is still an urgent need for improving tax administration.
-However, at about 39% of GDP public debt is expected to remain moderate in 2017 and 2018.
+However, at about 38% of GDP public debt remains moderate.

 Vulnerable to international investor sentiment